ADRL pseudo-instruction enables you to generate

-ADRL pseudo-instruction loads an address within a certain range, without performing a data load.
-The range is wider than that of the
+an address, within a certain range, without performing a data load.

-ADRL accepts a PC-relative expression, that is, a label with an optional
+a PC-relative expression, that is, a label with an optional offset

 The label used with

-within the same code section.
-The assembler faults references to
+code section.
+The assembler faults references to labels that are

 The assembler converts an